IMAGE ADJUSTMENT 1 Menu

-The Option Settings 2 menu, shown in the 9th gallery photo above, offers settings for plug and play on/off, audio output as either built-in speaker or line output (i.e., for when external powered speakers are connected), high altitude mode (which runs the fan at a higher speed for improved cooling), control pad lock, a setting for the projector’s timer function and a setting for the microphone input level.
+The Option Settings 2 menu, shown in the 10th gallery photo above, offers settings for high altitude mode (which runs the fan at a higher speed for improved cooling) and offers a setting for the projector's timer function.

 OPERATIONAL INFO Menu

 The Operational Info menu, shown in the 11th gallery photo above, provides information on the status of the projector, including information on the input signal, the number of hours of operation for the projector's light engine and the projector's firmware version number.